Yixuan0613/2022-pa-assignment/Exercise-2.md

     ## Warning in merge_surnames(voter.file): Probabilities were imputed for 247012
     ## surnames that could not be matched to Census list.

+Problem: I know the highest possibility that which race each person can be, but Can’t figure out how to calculate how many people are in each race.

 ``` r
 library(lubridate)